sista-ai/ai-assistant-react/README.md

 ---

-### 3. Register Voice Controlled Functions
+### 3. Register Voice-Interactive Functions

-To voice-enable your UI, list your callable functions as follows:
+To make your UI voice-interactive, simply register an array of function signatures to the AI model.

 ```js
 const sayHelloWorld = () => {